 A course change (adding and/or dropping a course) by a student after the completion of the second week of the term is assessed a \$25 fee per change.
-Courses dropped after the second week of the term will receive a grade of withdrawal (W).Courses dropped after the sixth week will receive a grade of withdrawal while failing (WF).Dates are outlined in the academic calendar.
+Courses dropped after the second week of the term will receive a grade of withdrawal (W).
+Courses dropped after the sixth week will receive a grade of withdrawal while failing (WF).
+Specific change dates for each academic term are outlined in the academic calendar.

-Course change deadlines for intensive courses differ, and are listed below.
+Course change deadlines for intensive courses differ and are listed below.